Roh-t/new-web/README.md

 # new-web
-in this repository we just try to write something and test the repository behaviour
+in this repository we just try to write something and test the repository behaviour.